ORLANDO, Fla. – Oh, Florida.

 Despite its modern-day reputation for producing viral news stories about the crazy antics of Florida man and Florida woman, Florida is called home to some really important people, including artists, scientists, athletes, and some of the greatest inventors.

-On Monday’s episode of Your Florida Daily: a former UF football players shares his experience being one of the “guinea pigs” for Dr. Cade’s groundbreaking concoction.
+On this episode of Your Florida Daily: a former UF football players shares his experience being one of the “guinea pigs” for Dr. Cade’s groundbreaking concoction.

 Today, Gatorade is the official drink of nearly every sports league you can think of, however, the the drink sold in stores is very different from the concoction Dr. Robert Cade invented in the mid 1960′s.